Tarbaguy/Cicada/README.md

 https://cryptii.com/pipes/enigma-machine

-"A new day, a new me"
+"A new day, a new me" "alphabetics"

 EMUFPHZLREXGYNPHSVBRIBRUDHIZGBTVIVEGIKIEGH